AviatrixSystems/Docs/HowTos/transit_snat_dnat.rst

   - https://docs.aviatrix.com/HowTos/gateway.html#customized-snat

-This action changes the packet’s source IP address from Spoke VPCs in Cloud to On-Prem to make it routable back later.
+This action changes the packet’s source IP address from Spoke VPCs in Cloud to a IP which belongs to On-Prem routable CIDR.

   ::